CMSgov/dpc-static-site/common/docsV1.md

      -d @practitioner_bundle.json
   </code></pre>

-### List all Practitioners
+### List all practitioners
-The Practitioner endpoint supports a GET /Practitioner operation, which allows you to retrieve a [Bundle](https://www.hl7.org/fhir/STU3/bundle.html) of Practitioner resources.
+The Practitioner endpoint supports a GET /Practitioner operation, which allows you to retrieve a [bundle](https://www.hl7.org/fhir/STU3/bundle.html) of Practitioner Resources.
 You will need to retrieve a Practitioner’s NPI when you get to the Attribution section.

 #### Request: